 In three horses receiving a 5X dose, the pain on injection was associated with muscle spasms and stiffness, holding head low, lethargy, and decreased feed intake.
 The average injection site reaction lasted between 2-6 days in the 5X group; 0-4 days in the 3X group; and 0-2 days in the 1X group.
 One 3X horse required treatment with flunixin meglumine and oral electrolytes due to pain and swelling at the injection site.

-treatment with flunixin meglumine and oral electrolytes due to pain and swelling at the injection site.
-Treatment related effects included a dose dependent trend of prolonged activated partial thromboplastin time (aPTT).
+Treatment related effects included a dose dependent trend of prolonged activated partial thromboplastin time (aPTI).
 Prothrombin time (PT) showed mild increases in the 5X group.
 During the study, coagulation parameters were measured at 6 and 24 hours post-administration of Zycosan on study days 0, 28, and 56.
-At 6-hours post administration of Zycosan on study day 28 and 56, aPTT values in the horses administered 15 mg/kg Zycosan (SX) were 190 seconds (laboratory reference range 28-44 seconds).
-By 24 hours post-injection, aPTT values in the 5X horses remained high, with values ranging from 57.1 to 76.9 seconds.
-Horses in the 3X group had at least a 2-fold prolongation compared with pre-dose values, with values ranging from 60 9 to 190 seconds at 6-hours post-administration on study day 28, and with values ranging from 67.3 to 165.4 seconds at 6 hours post-administration on study day 56.
-Minimally prolonged aPTT, as compared with pre-dose values, was noted in all horses in the 1X dose group at 6 hours post-dose timepoint on study day 9, 28, and 56 (average values ranged from 38.9 to 48.9 seconds). aPTT values for the 1X group returned to the normal reference range at 24 hours post-injection.
+At 6-hours post administration of Zycosan on study days 20, 28, and 56.
+At 6-hours post administration of Zycosan on study days 20, 28, and 56.
+At 6-hours post administration of at least a 2-fold prolongation compared with pre-dose values, with values ranging from 60.9 to 190 seconds at 6-hours post-administration on study day 28, and with values ranging from 67.3 to 165.4 seconds at 6 hours post-administration on study day 28, and with values ranging from 67.3 to 165.4 seconds at 6 hours post-administration on study day 26.
+Minimally prolonged aPTT, as compared with pre-dose values, was noted in all horses in the 1X dose group at 6 hours post-dose timepoint on study day 5, 28, and 56 (average values ranged from 38.9 to 48.9 seconds).
+APTT values for the 1X group returned to the normal reference range at 24 hours post-injection.
 No horses exhibited clinical signs of coagulopathy.